atbashEE/octopus-examples/README.md

 /octopus-soteria [Java EE Security API integration with Octopus]( http://www.atbash.be/2018/01/08/java-ee-security-api-integration-with-octopus)

+/dynamicFilterChain
+Custom FilterChainManager for custom loading of filter chain definitions and dynamically applying them.

 ## gitbook directory

 Contains the code examples which are created in the GitBook "Octopus cookbook".